By: Marilyn L. Davis

 Stop Fishing and Write

 I have a hard time picturing any of the great authors and writers sitting under the spreading chestnut tree with a dictionary, Thesaurus, or a rhyming dictionary, not to mention the extra quills and ink pots.
-I think that great writing is more than using a Thesaurus to make a point with the exact word.
+I think that excellent writing is more than using a Thesaurus to make a point with the exact word.

 Stop Trying to Impress and Write

-I have a responsibility to present material in a way that makes reading easy, even for complex ideas.
+Writers have a responsibility to present material in a way that makes reading easy, even for complex ideas.
 I have yet, after forty-five years, to make it through Pynchon’s Gravity’s Rainbow.
 Moreover, should any Pynchon readers care to comment, I have read the first 150 pages multiple times.

 I have also driven through fog many times.
 While I know that there is an end to the density of that, I do not have faith or interest in seeing if I can come out of the Rainbow’s fog.